Cognitive Cardio Math

 2. When class officially started, students found a partner and completed the partner part of the task.

-3. A 'when you're finished' task on the board for students who finished a little earlier than the others.
+3. Students completed the ‘when you’re finished’ task on the board if they finished a little earlier than others.

-While students completed this routine, I'd take care of any miscellaneous items and then circulate, answer questions, and listen to the students' discussion.
+While students completed this routine, I’d take care of any miscellaneous items, like maybe attendance:-) Then I’d circulate, answer questions, and listen to the students’ discussions.

 When all students were finished, we'd review any daily language questions or I'd throw in a little mini-lesson, and we'd move on to that day's lesson.